 If you're tired of reapplying sunscreen every two hours (or just forgetful), a sun shirt is an incredibly effective and easy way to protect your skin from the sun's harmful ultraviolet rays.

-Similar looking shirts can actually offer wildly different levels of sun protetion, so we looked for the best UPF-rated shirts (it's like SPF, but for clothing) that will keep you covered and keep your skin cool in the heat of the sun, so you can keep moving all day long, whether out on the water, hiking at high altitudes, or spending a day in the garden.
+A study led by dermatologist Dr. Elizabeth Berry found that modern sun shirts provide more reliable, full-spectrum UV protection than liquid sunscreen.
+But similar-looking shirts can offer wildly different levels of sun protection, so we looked for the best UPF-rated shirts (it's like SPF, but for clothing) that will keep you covered and keep your skin cool in the heat of the sun.

-The best overall option for men is the REI Co-op Sahara Shade Hoodie.
-Our team found it to be protective, yet versatile and comfortable enough to wear anywhere, from the trail to a backyard hangout.
+The best overall option for men is the Janji Sunchaser 50 Hooded Long Sleeve.
+Our team loved the soft, stretchy, and sun-protective fabric, and the stylishly athletic cut.
 On the women's side, the Mountain Hardware Crater Lake Hoody provides great coverage and takes the win in comfort and breathability as well.

-Our budget picks, the men's Baleaf Hoody and the women's Baleaf shirt, both provide high UPF ratings, while being a fraction of the cost of the other sun shirts we tested.
-You can get both the men's and women's in a hooded or non-hooded version to customize coverage as needed.
+Our budget picks, the men's Baleaf Hoody and the women's Baleaf shirt, both provide high UPF ratings while costing a fraction of the other sun shirts we tested.
+You can get both the men's and women's in hooded or non-hooded versions to customize coverage as needed.

 We've tested more than 70 sun shirts since 2019 to find the right balance of coverage and comfort by using a photochromic UV intensity card to double-check UPF ratings, and by wearing the shirts while kicking it around town and sweating it out on more active adventures.
 We're happy to say the options just keep getting better each year.